 "So, you find this amusing do you, Emily?"
 Brynn scowled as she scanned their now somber faces.
 She had their punishment ready to dole outno movie or snacks tonight, and for Emily, no movies for the rest of the month.
 But when she opened her mouth, she inadvertently burst out laughing.
 The mood quickly shifted, and soon all of the girls were doubled over in laughter.

-She cleared her throat and pulled herself together.
+Brynn cleared her throat and pulled herself together.
 "Now go back to your cabinsquick, before I change my mind.
 Go!" she hollered, clapping her hands.
 "What are you looking at?
 Show's over," she snarled at the crowd that had gathered.

 Chapter twenty-one